MKAbdElrahman/MKAbdElrahman.github.io/content/posts/head-first-architecture-dimensions.md

 ##  Software Architecture: A 4-Dimensional View

-**Note: I took these note while reading "Head First Software Architecture: A Learner's Guide to Architectural Thinking by Mark Andrew Richards, Neal Ford, and Raju Gandhi".
-I also used AI to clean it.**

 Software architecture isn't a singular concept, but rather a multi-dimensional approach to building robust and adaptable systems.
 Let's explore these key dimensions: